Introduction

 Founding the Tournament Directors Association (TDA)

-In 2001, Savage, Linda Johnson, Jan Fisher, and David Lamb co-founded the Tournament Directors Association (TDA), which was established to create standardized rules for poker tournaments worldwide.
+In 2001, Savage, Linda Johnson, Jan Fisher, and David Lamb co-founded the Tournament Directors Association (TDA), which created standardised rules for poker tournaments worldwide.

 Recognition and Honors